 Italy has some of the most beautiful islands to visit.
 If this country is on your travel list for your next vacation, include the Island of Procida on your itinerary.
-Though not as famous as the other two islands in the Bay of Naples, Procida has everything for a seasoned traveler.
+Though less famous than the other two islands in the Bay of Naples, Procida has everything for a seasoned traveler.

 Traveling to the island of Procida is worth every second and penny spent.
-There are many things to do and sceneries to treat your eyes with.
-Its rich cultural heritage and spectacular views are the major highlights.
+There are many things to do and landscapes to treat your eyes with.
+Its rich cultural heritage and stunning views are the major highlights.